Jake Elder

 J. C. "Jake" Elder (November 22, 1936 – February 24, 2010) was a NASCAR Grand National/Winston Cup Series crew chief.
 He was the championship crew chief for two years and for part of a third season.
 Elder had these successes despite never passing through third grade.

-Elder was known as "Suitcase Jake" because he could never settle down at one organization for long period of time, hopping from one organization to the next.
+Elder was known as "Suitcase Jake" because he could never settle down at one organization for a long period of time, hopping from one organization to the next.
 Elder was known for being a great chassis man and had great knowledge of car setups.
 When asked a question, he frequently answered "Huh?"

 Racing career

 Elder starting working for Petty Enterprises in 1960s as a fabricator.
 Richard Petty said that Elder did not engineer the cars, it was all off the cuff.
 Petty said: He'd put something on the car and say, ‘OK, now it's right.
 Here, you go drive it.
 And don't come back in complaining to me, because I got the car fixed.
 You go learn how to drive it.'
 Elder was certainly a leader.
 He might not always be right, but he was never wrong.
 One thing about Jake – he was always the same.
 When you saw him coming, you knew what you were going to get.
 He was good enough and forceful enough that when he said he'd fixed something, they had confidence in the car and could go out and get something done.

-Elder was the crew chief for David Pearson championship winning car for Holman Moody in 1968 and 1969.
+Elder was the crew chief on David Pearson's championship winning car for Holman Moody in 1968 and 1969.
 Elder worked for Darrell Waltrip when he was a young driver in the mid 1970s and he was Waltrip's crew chief for his first and last victories.
 Stories circulate that Elder grabbed Waltrip by his driver's suit to tell him how to race the car.
-Edler was hired by Rod Osterlund in 1979 to work with rookie Dale Earnhardt.
+Elder was hired by Rod Osterlund in 1979 to work with rookie Dale Earnhardt.
 Earnhardt won the rookie of the year award that season.
 After Earnhardt won his first race, Elder said to him "Stick with me, kid, and we’ll win diamonds as big as horse turds".
 Elder left the team in May 1980, which was Earnhardt's first championship season.
 Elder later worked for Yates Racing until he was fired in 1991 and replaced by Larry McReynolds.
 He served as crew chief for many additional seasons for different teams before he retired.